meet your team

 Alisa Magennis

 My name is Alisa (she/her) and I’m a Yoga Therapist, e-RYT500 Yoga Teacher, Trauma-Informed Educator, and Ecotherapy Facilitator based in Madison, WI.
 I am also an animal rescuer, foster parent, and nature enthusiast.
-I specialize in trauma processing, addiction (substance and behavioral), and nervous system regulation (trauma, neurodiversity, stress, etc).
+I specialize in addiction (substance and behavioral) and chronic nervous system dysregulation (trauma, neurodiversity, stress, etc).
 I meet folks where they are at… I do not heal or repair.
 You are not broken.
-I simply remind people that they are whole just as they are, that they already have all the tools within themselves, and that the entire “goal” of life is to self-realize as deeply and profoundly as possible.
-I believe that we were born precisely as we needed to be and society, life’s circumstances, and other factors threw unnecessary obstacles and shame in our way that made us question ourselves, our power, our intuition, and so much more.
+I simply remind people that they are whole just as they are.
 I’m simply here to translate your body’s signals, re-write internal dialogue to one that is curious and self-affirming, and to give you a safe environment to explore yourself, just as you are, curious and free, and unapologetically you.

-I provide experiential therapy and inclusivity consultation at various local mental health centers.
-In 2021, I opened up a tiny studio space to help those impacted by trauma and substance abuse and in 2022 we expanded as a community and continue to bring in passionate and compassionate space holders.
-If you are currently in recovery yourself (of any kind) or supporting someone dealing with trauma or addiction, please know that this studio was built on the foundation of helping you.
+In 2021, I opened up a tiny studio space to help those impacted by trauma, SUD, and our justice system and in 2022 we expanded as a community and continue to bring in specialized, brilliant, passionate, and kind space holders.
+If you are currently in recovery yourself (of any kind) or supporting someone dealing with trauma or addiction, please know that this studio was built on the foundation of being a resource for you.

 Crystall Howe